JupiterOne/sdk/docs/development.md

-It is expected that an integration exposes an `.js` or `.ts` file that contains an object that defines required configuration fields needed to run the integration, a function for performing config field validation, a function for determining which phases and steps of an integration should be ignored, and a list of phases that define how an integration should collect data.
+It is expected that an integration exposes an `.js` or `.ts` file that contains an object that defines required configuration fields needed to run the integration, a function for performing config field validation, a function for determining which steps of an integration should be ignored and a list of steps that define how an integration should collect data.
 It is expected that the integration configuration file exposes an `invocationConfig` from the module.